Tauri App: One Frontend Codebase for Native and Web

 Final Takeaway

-• web builds intercept IPC in JavaScript
+- web builds intercept the same IPC calls in JavaScript